openjs-foundation/cross-project-council/project-resources/MEMBER_TRAVEL_FUND.md

 The request from the
 [Cross Project council](https://github.com/openjs-foundation/cross-project-council)
-for a 2021 joint travel fund was approved in the amount of $20,000 (lower this year as we don't expect travel to resume until the later part of the year).
+for a 2021 joint travel fund was approved in the amount of $60,000.
+The line item in the budget was also renamed `community fund` as the expecation is that CPC will propose additional ways to spend this fund beyond just travel.

 Please direct any questions or concerns about the travel fund to [travelapprovals@openjsf.org](mailto:travelapprovals@openjsf.org).